Skip to left navigation

 The Malvern NanoSight LM10 is a highly flexible and robust instrument that can be upgraded at any time to fit the changing needs of both routine testing and research laboratories.

 The Malvern NanoSight LM10 uses the technology of Nanoparticle Tracking Analysis (NTA).
 This unique technology utilizes the properties of both light scattering and Brownian motion in order to obtain the size distribution and concentration measurement of particles in liquid suspension.
 A laser beam is passed through the sample chamber, and the particles in suspension in the path of this beam scatter light in such a manner that they can easily be visualized via a 20x magnification microscope onto which is mounted a camera.
 The camera operates at 30 frames per second (fps), capturing a video file of the particles moving under Brownian motion.
 The software tracks many particles individually and using the Stokes-Einstein equation calculates their hydrodynamic diameters.

 When you purchase a Malvern product we understand that this is just the first stage of a working relationship that will last for the lifetime of the instrument.
-Some customers just need to ask an occasional question or to download a software upgrade, whilst others require a comprehensive support contract with priority call out and fixed cost of ownership.
-Whatever your situation Malvern will provide the right support for you.
+Depending on your needs, Malvern will provide the support for your business.

 Free access to exclusive content including webinars, presentations, application notes, technical notes, whitepapers and more.
 Enter your search term in the box and use the drop down boxes to filter the results.

 The need to characterize different properties of nanomaterials continues to grow rapidly.
 Since the commercialization of the technique in 2004, Nanoparticle tracking Analysis (NTA) has become increasingly prevalent in a wide variety of different rese...